Taxation of Trusts and their Beneficiaries

 2013 Tax Changes

-Trusts will also be subject to the new Net Investment Income Tax (NIIT), sometimes called the Obamacare tax, of 3.8% on undistributed investment income that exceeds the threshold for the top marginal rate for trusts.
-By contrast, the NIIT only applies to individuals who earn a minimum of $400,000 ($450,000 for a couple filing jointly).
+Trusts are also subject to the Net Investment Income Tax (NIIT), sometimes called the Obamacare tax, of 3.8% on undistributed investment income exceeding the threshold for the top marginal rate for trusts.
+By contrast, the NIIT only applies to individuals earning a minimum of $200,000 ($250,000 for a couple filing jointly).
+Hence, the total tax on undistributed capital gains in the top bracket will be 23.8%.
 However, the following types of trusts are not subject to the NIIT:

-- trusts that are exempt from income taxes, such as charitable trusts and qualified retirement plan trusts;
+- trusts exempt from income taxes, such as charitable trusts and qualified retirement plan trusts;

-- a trust for which all unexpired interests are devoted to charitable, religious, scientific, literary, or educational purposes, or some other purpose delineated in IRC §170(c)(2)(B);
+- trusts with all unexpired interests devoted to charitable, religious, scientific, literary, or educational purposes, or some other purpose delineated in IRC §170(c)(2)(B);

-- grantor trusts, since the taxes on such income is included on the grantor's tax return;
+- grantor trusts, since taxes on such income is included in the grantor's tax return;

-- trusts that are not classified as such for federal income tax purposes, such as real estate investment trusts (REITs) and common trust funds.
+- trusts not classified as such for federal income tax purposes, such as real estate investment trusts (REITs) and common trust funds.

 Taxation of Trust Beneficiaries

-The trust is only permitted to deduct distributions that are taxable to the beneficiaries.
+The trust is only permitted to deduct distributions taxable to the beneficiaries.
 Therefore, the total amount taxable to all trust beneficiaries cannot be less than the distribution deduction claimed by the trust.
-Total distributions to beneficiaries will be greater than the distribution deduction if a portion of the distribution consists of tax-exempt income, income on which the trust has already paid tax on, principal, which is not subject to taxation, or if there were deductible expenses that were allocated to corpus, and deducted to arrive at the tentative taxable income before the deduction of the distribution deduction.
+Total distributions to beneficiaries will exceed the distribution deduction if a portion of the distribution consists of tax-exempt income, income on which the trust has already paid tax, principal, which is not taxable, or if there were deductible expenses allocated to corpus and deducted to arrive at the tentative taxable income before deducting the distribution deduction.
 Multiple beneficiaries are taxed proportionately on their share of taxable amounts distributed.

 - If total first-tier distributions exceed DNI, then each beneficiary within that tier is taxed proportionately to their share of the taxable DNI.
 The remaining distributions are tax-free to the beneficiaries.

-- If total DNI is greater than the total distributions, then each beneficiary is taxed on their proportionate share of taxable distributions.
+- If total DNI exceeds total distributions, then each beneficiary is taxed on their proportionate share of taxable distributions.

 - If total distributions exceed DNI, but first-tier distributions do not exceed DNI, then the following rules apply: